Soccer-Inter Milan v Venezia at risk of postponement after COVID outbreak

-Venezia said 10 more people had tested positive, taking the total number of cases at the club to 14 but they did not reveal how many of these were players.
+Venezia said 10 people had tested positive on Thursday morning, before announcing another case later in the day.

+That takes the total number of cases at the club to 15, but they did not reveal how many of these were players.

 “The health authorities have been informed and those affected have been placed in isolation,” read a statement.